-The Capital Grants Unapplied (Reserve) holds the grants and contributions received towards capital projects for which the Authority has met the conditions that would otherwise require repayment of the monies but which have yet to be applied to meet expenditure.
+The capital grants unapplied account (Reserve) holds the grants and contributions received towards capital projects for which the Authority has met the conditions that would otherwise require repayment of the monies but which have yet to be applied to meet expenditure.
 The balance is restricted by the grant terms as to the capital expenditure against which it can be applied and/or the financial year in which this can take place.
+The current balance reflects Home Office grants for the procurement of National Resilience assets.